Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/On Professionalism.md

 >"our world is ever moving."
 >"don't be afraid to step back." (about carrier progress, especially if it means moving forward in the long run)
 >"everything is negotiable."
->"First impression lead to opportunity."
+>"First impressions lead to opportunity."
 >"An interview is a conversation."

 # Defining Professionalism